DAY FOR NIGHT

 We created a mark with a two-fold system working with and without the name.
 Without the name the symbol sits shrouded in mystery.
 With the name Day for Night, it becomes a clear, bold brand mark.
 The symbol was used in a pre-launch teaser campaign to get people asking questions.
 For launch, the brand mark was revealed through an animated rotating logo.

-The wayfinding and stage screens became interactive, living things.
-We custom built software to pull live from social media feeds, countdowns, footage playback, and festival messaging, which we used to interact with the crowd in real-time.
-In all, there were over 2,000 editable parameters, as well as the ability to program a queue so the system could run itself.
+The wayfinding and stage screens become interactive, living things.
+We custom built software to pull live from social media feeds, custom countdowns, footage playback, Processing driven graphics and festival messaging, which we used to interact with the crowd in real-time.
+In all, there are over 2,000 editable parameters, as well as the ability to program the system to run itself.

 A MASSIVE JIGSAW PUZZLE

-The building of Day for Night involved a three-dimensional logistical undertaking multiplied by time.
-Dozens of artists from around the globe collaborated with hundreds of lighting, rigging, and technical crews, and 47 pizzas at 2am.
+The building of Day for Night is a three-dimensional logistical undertaking .
+Dozens of artists from around the globe collaborated with hundreds of lighting, rigging, and technicians to build the site specific installations and stages.
+Each Day for Night takes a year to plan, and about 4 weeks to build.